 Many of these procedures require

 Considering the complexity of some surgery, and the anesthesia used, you may wonder if this trend is a safe one.
-If you have a doctor that wants to use the office for your next surgery, here is some information to get you started.
+If you have a doctor who wants to use the office for your next surgery, here is some information to get you started.

 Without the same safety regulations as hospital surgery, office-based surgeries could cause serious complications.
 There have been reports of deaths resulting from the following situations: